 One of the enduring myths about Social Security is that benefit payments are not subject to federal income taxes.
 This was true from the program’s inception in the 1930s until Congress overhauled its financing in the 1980s, but for nearly 40 years, some portion of Social Security income has been taxable for some beneficiaries.

 Whether you are among them depends on your income.
 If you live on Social Security alone, it’s unlikely you bring in enough money for your benefits to be taxed.
 If you have other income sources, such as work or retirement account withdrawals, chances are higher that you will owe taxes on some of your benefits.

-Here are six things Social Security recipients, present and future, should know about taxation of benefits.
+Here are seven things Social Security recipients, present and future, should know about taxation of benefits.

 1. Income matters — age doesn’t.

 Contrary to another common misperception, you don’t stop paying taxes on your Social Security when you reach a certain age.
 Income, and income alone, dictates whether you owe federal taxes on your benefits.